tinatrxn/ig-bot/README.md

 6. Move onto the next post and repeat X amount of times (here I put 1000 just because of the large amount of tags this account has)
 7. Optional: Cron allows for bot to repeat the save-and-next function to repeat every hour.

+## Customizing For Yourself

+The account which their tags are being searched by can be changed to anything, as well as the words of interest.
+Also, the customDelay() function allows time for the webpage to load in order to look for specific XPath expressions.
+Change the argument to what works best for your system.

 # How To Install